alrichardbollans/wcvpy/readme.md

 * Accepted names are not always unique (without author information) e.g. **Helichrysum oligocephalum**
 * Some taxa are not given ipni ids, including some accepted taxa
 * Artificial Hybrids are treated as accepted
+* Some taxa are given "nothof." as a rank

 ## Notes on Kew Reconciliation Service